trofi/trofi.github.io.gen/posts/313-highway-debugging-example.md

 I reported the bug as [`PR115146`](https://gcc.gnu.org/PR115146).
 Bisecting `gcc` pointed me to this
 ["vector shift" change](https://gcc.gnu.org/git/?p=gcc.git;a=commitdiff;h=a71f90c5a7ae29).

-This change looks very close to the culprit as the code explicitly picks the "arithmetic" flavour of shift instruction (should be "logical" instead).
+This change looks very close to the culprit as the code explicitly picks the "arithmetic" flavor of shift instruction (should be "logical" instead).
 By now the original change author already provided a test patch in the report!
 So quick!